Alaska: A Novel - James A Michener

 The Blue Bear - Lynn Schooler

 A lyrical memoir of an exceptional friendship forged in the wilds of Alaska.
-After tragedy and heartbreak, Schooler, looking to escape his past in by heading into remote Alaska, meets photographer Michio Hoshino who shares a like-minded drive to find the elusive glacier bear.
+After tragedy and heartbreak, Schooler, looking to escape his past by heading into remote Alaska, meets photographer Michio Hoshino who shares a like-minded drive to find the elusive glacier bear.

 Coming into the Country - John McPhee